 If, during the compliance check, the customer wishes to change the temporary authorisation they have made on a Comp1, they will need to submit a new Comp1.

-Top of page

 Guidance and access to form and advice on usage for customers

 The new Comp1 form is available on the Tax agents and advisers pages (HMRC Website).
 Staff can also print a blank copy of form Comp1 from SEES Forms and Letters.